ArjoNagelhout/graphics-experiment/README.md

 #### Data
 - [ ] CAD or BIM data (e.g. Revit, IFC using ifcOpenShell)
+- [ ] OpenCascade or another CAD kernel for generating geometry from certain representations such as BReps or Nurbs.
 - [ ] 3D city data (Open Street Maps), Cesium (https://cesium.com/why-cesium/3d-tiles/)
 - [X] Gltf import
 - [ ] Gltf import with stride of 16 bytes instead of 12 for vector3, this is better for alignment. packed_float3 is not ideal.